Ascot Heritage Handicap Preview, Tips, Runners & Trends

 Ascot Heritage Handicap Trainer Statistics

-The leading trainer in the Ascot Heritage Handicap over the last 14 renewals is William Haggas, who has won the race four times, with those four winners coming from Wonder Laish (2015), Chalk Stream (2021), La Yakel (2022) and The Reverend (2024).
+The leading trainer in the Ascot Heritage Handicap over the last 15 renewals is William Haggas, who has won the race five times, with those five winners coming from Wonder Laish (2015), Chalk Stream (2021), La Yakel (2022), The Reverend (2024) and Tenability (2025).
 Other trainers who have recorded multiple wins in the Ascot Heritage Handicap are Roger Varian (3 wins), Andrew Balding (2 wins) and Saeed bin Suroor (2 wins).
 There is one trainer who has not had the best of times in the Ascot Heritage Handicap; Sir Michael Stoute has sent a total of 12 runners to the race without recording any wins.

 TrainerR-W-PWinEW